abdulahmad/midway-dev-env/README.md

 Converts uncompressed waveform .SND files into compressed .CMP files

 ## SREC
-Seems like it's involved in building graphics ROMs
+Seems like it's involved in building program/graphics ROMs

 # Open Questions
 - What generates .lrn files?
-Seems like game roms are built off of .lrn files
+Seems like game roms are built off of .lrn files -- In NBA Hangtime, MAKEROMS generates the lrn file.
+Seems to detail the sequence in the ROM files, and then srec takes that to actually build the ROM files.
+And then the ROMs have to be joined/interlaced after that.